poeti8/pouria.dev/content/blog/unit-test-express-handlers/index.md

 const ping = (req, res) => res.status(200).send("pong");
 ```

-What does this function needs to run independently?
+What does this function need to run independently?
 The answer is a `req` object and a `res` object.
 So if we manage to implement our own request and response object we should be able to run the handler and inspect the result **without** an Express server.

 ```javascript
 /* handlers.test.js */